DotNetAnalyzers/ReflectionAnalyzers/documentation/REFL006.md

 # REFL006
-## The binding flags can be more precise.
+## The binding flags can be more precise

 | Topic    | Value
 | :--      | :--